Stephen Warnock: Aston Villa

 On 26 August 2009, it was confirmed that Aston Villa were in talks with Blackburn over a possible move for Warnock to the Villa Park club.
 The next day it was confirmed that 27-year-old Warnock had signed a four-year contract with Villa.
 He scored his first goal for Villa in the League Cup semi-final second leg victory over former club Blackburn Rovers on 20 January 2010, which ended 6–4 to Aston Villa.

 From December 2010 onwards, Warnock was out of favour with Aston Villa manager Gérard Houllier and was forced to play with the reserve team.
 Warnock was widely expected to leave the club in the summer transfer window, with a number of teams reportedly interested in his signature.
 However, new manager Alex McLeish stated that he was impressed with Warnock's "phenomenal" attitude, and stated he would be given a clean slate, as with other players excluded by Houllier, all but guaranteeing his place in the squad.
 On 15 October 2011, Warnock scored his first league goal away at Manchester City.
-Warnock made 34 appearances for Villa during the 2011–12 season, missing only three Premier League fixtures.
+Warnock made 35 appearances (all but one of which were starts) for Villa during the 2011–12 season, missing only three Premier League fixtures.
 During the 2012–13 season under new manager Paul Lambert, Warnock found his chances limited and was made to train with the development squad.